Automattic/themes/curator/readme.txt

 == Copyright ==

-Cult WordPress Theme, (C) 2022 Automattic
+Curator WordPress Theme, (C) 2022 Automattic
-Cult is distributed under the terms of the GNU GPL.
+Curator is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by